iskandr/parakeet/README.md

-Parakeet: Runtime accelerator for numerical Python
+Parakeet
 ====

-If you have intolerably slow numerical algorithms written in Python, Parakeet may be able to significantly speed up your bottleneck through *type specialization* and *native code generation*.
+Parakeet is a runtime accelerator for an array-oriented subset of Python.
+If you're doing a lot of number crunching in Python, Parakeet may be able to significantly speed up your code.

 To accelerate a function, wrap it with Parakeet's **@jit** decorator: